Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/07-graphs-class-discussions.md

 # Class Discussions

 ## C18 Recordings
-The following videos are from the class discussions from C18.
-There are two classrooms, Tigons and Ligers.
-While the material taught to the two classes was the same, there may be different questions asked by students in the classes.
+The following videos are the live session recordings of C18’s Tigons and Ligers classrooms.
+Though the same material was taught to the two classes, there may be different questions asked by students in each class.

 ### Ligers
 #### Topic Introduction